 - Current YTD financials

-Aside from the standard considerations, below are some additional areas that may be considered by a potential buyer.
+Below are some areas that may be considered by a potential buyer.
 It’s important to have everything organized so a buyer can easily see the value of your book and how it will sustain the current customer base and continue to show profitability post acquisition.

 - Proprietary lead generation such as integrated social media webinar funnels or SEO rankings.